 Mr Ng Chee Seng was appointed to the Board and as Chief Executive Officer of the Group in 2007.
 Mr Ng joined the Group in 1994.
+He is a member of the Project Development Committee.

 Mr Ng holds a Bachelor of Architecture degree and a Master degree in Property and Maintenance Management from the National University of Singapore.
 He is a member of the Singapore Institute of Architects and Conservation Advisory Panel.